 Will Academic Center, Room 208

 |4 - 4:30 p.m. ||Faculty Fellowships Committee: Rachel Epp Buller, Kathryn Layman, & Kip Wedel – “Strategies for Student Success in Competing for Undergraduate and Graduate Fellowships” (especially for students who have received an invitation indicating fellowship eligibility) |

 |5-6 p.m. || |

 YAWP!
 Literary Magazine spring issue launch party and reading (outside, weather-permitting) – Readings by contributors and folk/bluegrass music

 Other URICA Symposium Events

 This annual exhibition displays work by the dozens of Bethel students who take art classes every year, whether for their major or minor or to meet a GE requirement.
-Join us at the Fine Arts Center Gallery, to celebrate the dedication and accomplishments of these students as they showcase ceramics, sculptures, jewelry, paintings, drawings, prints, and photographs.
+Join us at the Robert W. Regier Gallery to celebrate the dedication and accomplishments of these students as they showcase ceramics, sculptures, jewelry, paintings, drawings, prints, book arts, and photographs.

 Friday and Saturday, April 27–28, 7:30 p.m.